 Carbon steel knives

-Carbon steel blade for long lasting cutting performance
+Carbon steel knives for long cutting life

 Carbon steel knives are not stainless

-Kitchen knives with long-lasting cutting edge
+Kitchen knives with long-lasting edge

 When slicing, chopping, cutting, filleting or carving, non-stainless kitchen knives impress with their sharpness and edge retention.
 In the case of so-called carbon steel knives, the carbon content is between 0.5 and 1.4 percent.
 The increased carbon content means that the blades of the kitchen knives are harder and can therefore be ground thinner and sharper.
 The grind wears more slowly and, in addition, the knife can be easily re-sharpened with a sharpening steel.
 Stainless steel blades tend to microchip, which means that over time, seen under a magnifying glass, the blade virtually turns into a mini-saw.
 With a carbon steel blade, on the other hand, this does not happen, which is why the blade is as smooth as a razor blade.
 It is generally recommended to cut on gentle surfaces, such as chopping blocks or wooden cutting boards.